-Their love was immortal.
-Not because they were Gods.
-There was a spellbinding form of love between an impassioned body and a living God.
-Hindu scriptures describe them as divine companions.
-They say, with dedication, complete submission of a body and a soul made their love beyond mortality but did Lord Krishna and Radha lived happily?
-Only Lord Krishna, Radha and Dwapar era knew the answers and faded with time lapse.
-Only some poetries, scriptures elaborates the long gone love in various narrative ways.
-Probably it was beyond and above the understanding of humankind.
-More than their passionate love, may be their true bond of friendship made the story legendary.
-Tales of chasing each other, throughout their lives would have garnered attentions.
-All mortal reincarnations of Lord Vishnu and Lakshmi together, their love remained incomplete; as Rama-Sita and Krishna-Radha.
-Only two things were beloved to Krishna more than anything, and those two parts were soulfully connected to each other – his flute and his Radha.
+Their fondness was sempiternal.
+Not for the reason that they were deities or awe-inspiring humans.
+There was a spellbinding manifestation of deep affection between an impassioned perishable human and one incarnated divine being.
+Holy writs of Hindus describe them as saintly companions.
+They give utterance to the devotedness, complete submission of a bodily existence to a holy atman made their love yonder ephemerality.
+But did nobleman Krishna and beloved Radha lived blithely?
+As little as, Keshava Krishna, Vrindabanvasi Radha and Dvapar era sussed the answers which dwindled with the slip of time.
+Verses of poetries and the good books bewilder the long gone love in diverse portrayals.
+As likely as not, it was afar and higher than the comprehension of humankind.
+More than their fervent fondness, mayhap their veracious bond of harmony made the anecdote fabled.
+Tales about seeking the company of each other, for the whole of their lives would have garnered attentions.
+All perishable incarnations of Lord Vishnu and Goddess Lakshmi together, their love remained incomplete; as Yuga-Purusha Rama and Vaidehi-Sita, Dwarakadheesh and Krishna-Samyuta Radha.
+By the hair’s breadth, two things were beloved to Krishna more than anything.
+And those two parts were profoundly connected to each other – his flute and his Radha.

-It was the rhythm of the flute that attracted her towards him and Radha was the reason that Krishna had his flute with him.
-He would have held the flute close to his lips and the flute would have itself expressed his immense attraction towards her.
+It was the fervid tootle of the flute that enticed her towards him.
+Radha was the reason that Krishna had his flute to his name.
+Krishna would hold the flute a skip to his lips and it would make manifest his immense enchantment towards her.
 She would have lost herself in the tune and danced.
 Even though, Krishna and Radha remained away from each other all their lives, sometimes due to the social discriminations and sometimes it was the age.
 His flute held them together through out the time.
 It was his flute that let out the melancholic tunes that enchanted everyone around.
 All his adolescence, he would be depicted with a flute, that would symbolise his love for Radha, who he could never marry.
 Probably there was never a need of marriage as love itself was complete and a divine love doesn’t need another definition like marriage for their relation.
 Even though he was married to 8 chief consorts and 16,000 Gopis, he remained forever soulfully attached and bonded with the only lady of his life.

 When Krishna took the decision to move out of Vrindavan and head back to Mathura, his beloved Radha got married to a common cowboy of Yadava clan.
 Krishna probably would have known that he wouldn’t be reunited with his cicisbeo Radha, Krishna held dearly onto his flute forever, which was divinely symbolical.
 While Radha was fulfilling her moral responsibilities as a wife, Krishna fulfilled the purpose of his mortal incarnation.